elmahio/documentation/docs/elmah-io-apps-azure-boards.md

 For this example, I have picket the longest possible expiration period, but you can decide for a shorter period if you'd like.
 Remember to enable the *Read & write* scope.
 Next, click the *Create* button and copy the generated token.

+> Bugs created by elmah.io will have the *CreatedBy* set to the user generating the personal access token.
+If you want to identify bugs created by elmah.io, you should create the token from a new user (like elmahio@yourdomain.com).

 ## Install the Azure Boards App on elmah.io

 Log into elmah.io and go to the log settings.
 Click the Apps tab.
 Locate the Azure Boards app and click the *Install* button: